Friday, June 28, 2019

 GPS vs NPS

-I could so much relate to this weeks Awakin passage.
-So instead of GPS we have the NPS - Nature / Natural Positioning System.
+I could relate so much to this week's Awakin passage.
+So instead of GPS, we have the NPS - Nature / Natural Positioning System.

 Tuesday, January 22, 2019